MachineHunter/UefiPack/README.md

 # UefiPack
-Encrypts UEFI Modules (mostly DXE Driver) by AES-128 using key sealed in TPM2.0 device.
+Encrypts UEFI Modules (DXE driver and SMM modules) by AES-128 using key sealed in TPM2.0 device.

 <br/>